dhanon/Notes/README.md

-# This New "Notes" apps for any one can use.
+# This New "Notes" apps.